Yaolab-fantastic/CAMM/README.md

 - numpy

 ## Data Preparation
-The data used can be obtained from ADNI.
+The data used can be obtained from ADNI and ADHD-200.
 We provide the data of NC vs. AD.

 ## Disclaimer
 This tool is for research purposes and not approved for clinical use.